HiroshiFuu/django-onetimelink/README.rst

     * Upload Files to upload the file to DYNAMIC_LINK_MEDIA
     * The filename from the in Upload Files is only for human readability.
 You can delete or change these filenames in any way you want.
-    * Trough the action button you can serve a site with all the files from Upload Files.
+    * Through the action button you can serve a site with all the files from Upload Files.